Sports rorts affair (2020): Background

 The Community Sport Infrastructure Grant Program was established by the Turnbull government as part of its 2018 Australian federal budget, which allocated AUD27.9 million for the program.
 The December 2018 Mid-Year Economic and Fiscal Outlook (MYEFO) and 2019 Australian federal budget allocated a further AUD30.3 million and AUD42.5 million to the program with the total allocation of AUD102.5 million.

 The aim of the program was for more Australians to have access to quality sporting facilities, encouraging greater community participation in sport and physical activity.
 Sport Australia was given the responsibility for administering the program and its guidelines identified three aspects with appropriate weightings: community participation (50%); community need (25%); and project design and delivery (25%).
 However, Sports Australia did not establish a framework for assessing the three aspects inline with the program objectives.
 The decision-making process involved Sport Australia assessment panel assessing applications, all eligible applications subjectively assessed as meeting the criteria were submitted to the Sport Australia board for its endorsement and the Minister for Sport identified as the final funding decision-maker as to the extent the proposal met the program objectives.
 Applications opened on 2 August 2018 and closed on 14 September 2018.
 Sport Australia received 2056 project proposals seeking more than AUD396.6 million in Australian government funding.
 Funding totalling AUD102.5 million was approved for 684 projects, which due to the large number and great variety, were assessed in three rounds completed in December 2018, February 2019 and April 2019.

-The program came under media and the Australian Labor Party Opposition attention when Georgina Downer, Liberal Party of Australia candidate for Mayo was photographed in presenting a mock cheque for AUD127,373 to the Yankalilla Bowling Club in February 2019.
+The program came under media and the Australian Labor Party Opposition attention when Georgina Downer, Liberal Party of Australia candidate for Mayo was photographed presenting a mock cheque for AUD127,373 to the Yankalilla Bowling Club in February 2019.
 This presentation was not approved either by the Government or Sports Australia, but was the initiative of the candidate as part of her electioneering.
 The Shadow Attorney-General, Mark Dreyfus requested that the Australian National Audit Office (ANAO) investigate the management of the program.